biolink/biolink-model/docs/DrugLabel.md

 # Class: DrugLabel

-a document accompanying a drug or its container that provides written, printed or graphic information abou thte drug, including drug contents, specific instructions  or warnings for administration, storage and disposal instructions, etc.
+a document accompanying a drug or its container that provides written, printed or graphic information about the drug, including drug contents, specific instructions  or warnings for administration, storage and disposal instructions, etc.

 URI: [biolink:DrugLabel](https://w3id.org/biolink/vocab/DrugLabel)